Selling Coin Collections from Wisconsin

 • Listings with inflated asking prices

-• “Top value” estimates that don’t reflect actual transactions
+• “Top value” estimates that do not reflect actual transactions

-These fall into what we’d call clickbait pricing — designed to attract attention, not reflect reality.
+These fall into what we would call clickbait pricing — designed to attract attention, not reflect reality.

 Actual pricing is based on real-world transactions, not headlines.